Indonesia–Japan relations: Japanese development aid

 Japan is one of the largest donors of development aid to Indonesia; this development aid is facilitated through the Japan International Cooperation Agency (JICA) and through international agencies, especially the Asian Development Bank.
 Among ASEAN countries, Indonesia is the largest Japan's Official Development Assistance recipient.
 For forty years, between 1967 and 2007, Japanese aid to Indonesia was provided within the arrangements of, first, the Inter-Governmental Group on Indonesia, and later the Consultative Group on Indonesia.

 Military relations

 Despite historical Japanese military aggression against Indonesia, mutual fear of an increasing Chinese threat has spurred the two nations to move relations into the defense sector.
 In 2021, Japan agreed to transfer weapons to Indonesia.
 In July 2022, Japan joined the United States and Australia in an Indonesian military exercise focusing on freedom of navigation.

+Multilateral organizations

+Both countries are members of the United Nations, Asia-Pacific Economic Cooperation, G20 major economies, Asia Cooperation Dialogue, World Trade Organization, and among others.

 View of Japan influence

 According to a 2011 BBC World Service Poll, 85% of Indonesians view Japan's influence positively, with 7% expressing a negative view, making Indonesia one of the most pro-Japanese countries in the world.